 - Every 40 seconds someone dies by suicide.
 After accidents, suicide is the leading cause of death among 15-19 year olds.
 1.5 times more Canadians die by suicide than all cancers.

-Mental Health Solution’s mental health perspective, has been shaped by both professional and personal experiences.
-These experiences have shown us that we are all vulnerable to experiencing mental health issues.
+Mental Health Solution’s perspective has been shaped by both professional and personal experiences.
+We are all vulnerable to experiencing mental health issues.
 These issues can range from mild to severe and can be significantly influenced by our genetics, biology, illness, stress, trauma, belief systems, feelings, lifestyle, environment, and personal challenges.
-We all have areas of vulnerability that increase our risk of developing mental health concerns.
-We also all have protective factors that strengthen our resilience to mental health issues.
+We all have areas of vulnerability that increase our risk of developing mental illness.
+We also all have protective factors that strengthen our resilience.
 Recovery is possible and everyone has this potential.
 Recovery doesn’t necessarily mean an absence of the symptoms associated with mental health disorders, but it can.
 Recovery doesn’t necessarily mean being able to return to one’s previous level of functioning, but it can.
 Recovery is a journey, a process.
 Everyone’s recovery is different.
 Recovery involves self-reflection and making changes to beliefs, attitudes, and behaviours.
 Like many other health issues, recovery might include taking medications or participating in therapies.
 It might also mean having to adapt to new circumstances.
 Recovery involves addressing underlying issues while building on strengths to achieve the best possible health outcomes.
 Our recovery is greatly influenced by the options and choices available to us.
 The most significant influence can be ourselves and our willingness to take on these challenges, make changes and improve our lives.
 We can’t change others but we can change ourselves.
 We can’t control what happens but we can determine how we respond to what happens.
 In doing so, we can create health, wellness and a better life for ourselves.

 Karen L. Vanscoy RN, BScN